Wealden District Council

 Introduction

 Wealden District Council commits to the joint Statement of Commitment between local authorities and HSE Regulatory Services.
-Statement of commitment between: Local Authority and HSE Regulatory Services -HSE
+Statement of commitment between: Local Authority and HSE Regulatory Services – HSE

-The Better Regulation Office publication ‘National Enforcement Priorities for Local Authority (LA) Regulatory Services’, placed Health and Safety at Priority number four
+The Better Regulation Office publication ‘National Enforcement Priorities for Local Authority (LA) Regulatory Services’, placed Health and Safety at Priority number four ‘Help people to live healthier lives by preventing ill health and harm and promoting public health’ (November 2011).
+Priority Regulatory Outcomes (publishing.service.gov.uk)

 Background

-Health and safety legislation in Great Britain is enforced by the Health and Safety Executive or one of the over 380 local authorities (LA) depending on the main activity carried out at any premises.
-In general LA’s are the main enforcing authority for retail, wholesale distribution and warehousing, hotel and catering premises, offices, and the consumer/leisure industries.
+Health and safety legislation in Great Britain is enforced by the Health and Safety Executive or a local authority (LA), depending on the main activity carried out at any In general LA’s are the main enforcing authority for retail, wholesale distribution and warehousing, hotel and catering premises, offices, and the consumer/leisure industries.
+Local authorities are not responsible for – agriculture, horticulture, forestry, medicine (hospitals, GPs, dentists etc.) mining, open land, quarries, and railways.

 Each local authority is an enforcing authority in its’ own right and must make adequate provision for enforcement.
 The LA National Enforcement Code introduced in May 2013 sets out the principles that each local authority should follow to ensure a consistent, proportionate and targeted approach to regulation based on risk.
+National Local Authority (LA) Enforcement Code – HSE and LAs Working together – HSE

 Local authorities should use several intervention approaches to regulate and influence businesses in the management of health and safety risks including: